 Suture Absorbable en PDO (Polydioxanone)

-There are two main characteristics of absorbable PDO sutures, namely tensile force retention and secondly, absorption rate.
-PDO absorbable suture is available dyed purple in sizes from USP 9/0 to USP 2.
+There are two main characteristics of absorbable PDO sutures, namely tensile strength retention and secondly, absorption rate.
+Absorbable PDO suture is available dyed purple in sizes ranging from USP 9/0 to USP 2.

 Features :